Frequently asked questions for Microchip

 Question: What kind of instructions are BNZ and SKPNZ, since they are not listed in the Instruction Set Chapter of my PIC controller?

-mini-macros of the MPLAB assembler.
-For instance, SKPNDC translates
+the MPLAB assembler.
+For instance, SKPNDC translates as 'Skip

-as 'Skip on no digit carry' and simply assembles BTFSC
+on no digit carry' and simply assembles BTFSC 3,1.

 Only declare the main assembler file as source file in the MPLAB project.
 For instance, this is the file PIC_Test.asm in the project PIC_Test.mcp below on the picture.
 It will generate a HEX-file named PIC_Test.hex when you execute 'build' or 'build all'.
 Ensure that the pathes to the include files exist - or remove the pathes and copy the include files to the directory of the main source.

 The include files must not be listed for separate compilation under the MPLAB Project.
 They are just included in the main source through include statements.
 During assembly time (MPASM), these files are just inline expanded and treated as normal assembler code.
-Separate compilation is neither needed nor possible, since I've written the module code for inline compilation (and initially for simplicity) with no object or linker directives.
+Separate compilation is neither needed nor possible, since the code of these modules has been written for inline compilation and (initially for simplicity) does not contain any object or linker directives.

 Of course, when project size and complexity increases, one may consider to rewrite the code to object-based sources...